petervflocke/flasksse_rpi/README.md

 ```
 See the source code for more implementation details, especially if the GPIO controlling part reflects your needs.

 In order to add a new service a complete dictionary structure has to be added and defined accordingly.
-Almost all "None" has to be replaced
+Almost all "None" have to be replaced
 ```python
 	ServiceID:
          {'name'     : None,